 What African countries and other like-minded States around the world are demanding is to call on the international community to adopt measures to put an end to the abuse of and political manipulation of the principle of universal jurisdiction by judges and politicians from States outside Africa, including by violating the principle of the immunity of heads of state under international law.
 Most specifically, the African Group reiterates the request by the African Heads of State and Government that the warrants of arrest issued on the basis of the abuse of universal jurisdiction shall not be executed in any Member State.
-It is also to be noted that the African Union has urged its member states, in its latest decision on this issue, to use the principle of reciprocity to defend themselves against the abuse of universal jurisdiction.
+It is also to be noted that the African Union has urged its member states to use the principle of reciprocity to defend themselves against the abuse of universal jurisdiction.